SCHUBERT ATHLETICS STUDY CENTER

 Schubert Athletics Study Center Hours of Operation

-Student-athletes may record their study table hours during the academic year within the following hours of operation:
+Student-athletes may record their study table hours during the Spring 2018 semester within the following hours of operation:

 - Saturday: Closed

 Overflow Hours in Hyslop 303:

 - Monday thru Wednesday: 4 pm to 7 pm